 Participants

-The study participants of this study were randomized to either the VGT- or CG.
-However, they were not stratified according to sex nor computer gaming experience, which unfortunately created some imbalance between the groups with a statistically significant difference regarding computer gaming experience in which the VGT group had significantly more computer gaming experience, probably reflecting the male dominance of this group (Table 1).
-Since, when analysed, the male participants were found to have significantly more computer gaming experience than the females (Figure 4).
+The study participants of this study were randomized to either TM or CG.
+However, they were not stratified according to sex nor computer gaming experience, which unfortunately created some imbalance between the groups with a statistically significant difference regarding computer gaming experience in which the participants of the TM group had significantly more computer gaming experience, probably reflecting the male dominance of this group (Table 1 and Figure 4).

 Outcome data